dhabersack/islovely.co/_posts/2016-05-03-your-api-might-be-sexist.md

 }
 {% endhighlight %}

 The blunder here is that the above uses `male: true` and `male: false` to distinguish between genders.
 While it looks innocent enough, upon further consideration it can be considered politically incorrect and borderline sexist.
-This detail might seem like a non-issue, but it exposes a problematic subtlety that we should be aware of.
+This detail might seem like a non-issue, but it exposes a problematic subtlety that we must be aware of.

 I am certain whoever created this API did not have bad intentions.
 This might be an oversight that few would have caught.
 If nothing else, I want to point out how small decisions such as this can have a number of unintended side effects.